getjavelin/documentation/docs/javelin-langchain-python/chain.md

 # Chain Integration
 Javelin is fully integrated into Langchain to support Apps already built on Langchain to rapidly use the Gateway to leverage all the features & capabilities of Javelin.

+**DEPRECATION NOTE:** Chain integration is currently **deprecated** and will be removed in the future.

 ## Installation and Setup
 Install `javelin_sdk` to interact with Javelin AI Gateway: